sinanmohd/sds/README.md

 scripts might use [nerd fonts](https://www.nerdfonts.com/), make sure you've installed them for the best experience. you can find more info about them below.

+## dbook
+dbook is a bookmark manager, it can bookmark directories, files, text, links, anything, by default dbook will try to represent the data best way possoble ie open links using the browser, coppy text to clipboard, if it's a video open using a video player, etc. use -i or -s to add an entry or directly modify the config file located at ~/.config/dbook/dbook.conf. dbook can also copy bookmarks and type them.

 ## dpass
 dpass is the dmenu wrapper for the standard unix password manager, run dpass -h from a terminal to see what it's capable of.